Beyond the Logo: Crafting a Brand Identity

 Courtney’s first typographic memory was discovering her father’s extremely meticulous handwriting as a child.
 From then on, she carried a pad of paper with her everywhere, feverishly trying to perfect her own.
 Little did she know, it would lead to a life-long obsession with typography and design.

-The obsession forged a path to New York City, where she founded both Seamless Creative, a design studio she now runs with her husband Brian, and Design Work Life, a design-centric inspiration blog, in 2008.
+The obsession forged a path to New York City, where she founded both Seamless Creative, a design studio, and Design Work Life, a design-centric inspiration blog, in 2008.
+This year, Courtney shifted gears with the launch of En Route Workshop, her newest venture where she supports entrepreneurs in brand development and design.